HsinMuShen/hsin-mu-monorepo/apps/sorted-tags-extension/README.md

    - **Storage API**: Save and load priority domains to/from local storage.
    - **Runtime API**: Communicate between the popup and background scripts.

-5. **Vite / Webpack / (any build tool of choice)**
+5. **Vite

-   - Typically used to bundle and serve React + TypeScript for Chrome extension development (adjust based on your actual setup).
+   - Typically used to bundle and serve React + TypeScript for Chrome extension development.

 ---